without Internet Explorer,

 “I’m the fastest, loudest son of a bitch when it comes to rock n’ roll.”

-Here’s a band that never really propelled their sound in one direction and were always one of the more non-categorical bands that arose from the early '80s.
+Here’s a band that never really propelled their sound in one direction and were always one of the more non-categorical acts that arose during the early '80s.
 Despite this, they have always had a distinct sound to me.
 If you had first heard their soggy debut, Heavy Metal Heroes, then you may not have been expecting much from Fire in the Brain, but if ‘84’s Third Warning had been your first stepping stone, you may have been galvanized to seek out their previous endeavors.
 Luckily, my first taste of this Swedish/Finnish (= Scandinavian) group was the awesome “Search Lights”, the album's screaming kick-off.
-With my then-neophyte interest aroused, I sought out Fire in the Brain.
+With my then-neophyte interest absolutely aroused, I sought out Fire in the Brain.

 There is a substantial difference between the debut and sophomore release that doesn’t take a NASA code breaker to discover.
 Not only is the overall sound thicker and produced with bombshell extravaganza, the songwriting and execution of it all had been thrust to much more aggressive levels as opposed to the jogging pace and lightly belligerent tone of the debut.
 On top of that, The Oz's (Eero Hamalainen) paltry singing style jumped/was thrown off ship for the more forceful and insistent vox of his new pseudonym Ape De Martini, his voice lightly rough in a medium-high pitch that commands much of the attention in the faster tracks.

 “Search Lights” extracts all the heaviness from the debut and explodes with it here.
-The chorus is dynamic in its anxiety and the coolly simple main riff has me rockin’ out in my jeep with the top down and doors off even today (and I actually received a noise ordinance ticket a few years back while blaring it on a main drag).
-“Fortune” slows for a breather, sounding like it could’ve been a debut leftover, then with the wild opening guitar solo of “Megalomaniac”, that composure is lanced and refills with more whiplash-reared distress.
+The chorus is dynamic in its anxiety and the coolly simple main riff has me rockin’ out in my jeep with the top down and doors off even today (and actually received a noise ordinance ticket a few years back while blaring it on a main drag).
+“Fortune” slows for a breather, sounding like it could’ve been a debut leftover, then with the wild opening guitar solo of “Megalomaniac”, that composure is lanced and refills with more whiplash-like distress.
 Eerie is the atmosphere of “Black Candles”, an epic length tale about black magic and Satanic rituals that builds with impending heaviness several times until its detonation of speed at the end to close side one.